-Exercise 2.8 Implement a method for performing Viterbi decoding in file sequence_classification_decoder.py.
+Exercise 2.8 Implement a method for performing Viterbi decoding in file sequence\classification\decoder.py.

 '''

-def run_viterbi(self, initial_scores, transition_scores, final_scores,
+def run_viterbi (self, initial_scores, transition_scores, final_scores,

 emission_scores):

 '''

-Hint: look at the implementation of run_forward.
+Hint: look at the implementation of run\forward.
 Also check the help for the numpy methods max and argmax.
-This method will be called by in the module sequence_classifier.py.
-Test your method on both test sequences and compare the results with the ones given.
+This method will be called by in the module sequence\classifier.py.